FAQs

 Can someone have myocarditis or pericarditis after a COVID-19 vaccine?

-Myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the outer lining of the heart) have rarely been reported.
-When reported, the cases have especially been among adolescent and young adult males within several days after their COVID-19 vaccination.
+According to the CDC, myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining outside the heart) after COVID-19 vaccination are rare.
+When reported in the US, the cases have especially been among adolescent and young adult males within weeks after receiving the second dose of an mRNA COVID-19 vaccine; however, cases have also been observed in females, in other age groups, and after other doses.

-Seek medical care if you or your child have any of the specific or general symptoms of myocarditis or pericarditis, especially if it’s within a week after COVID-19 vaccination.
+Seek medical care if you or your child have any of the specific or general symptoms of myocarditis or pericarditis.
+Learn more about the risk of myocarditis and pericarditis at CDC.gov.

 Could someone have an allergic reaction after a COVID-19 vaccination?